yangz3/java_tomography_backprojection/README.md

-# java_tomography_backprojection
+# java tomography backprojection
-A Java version of the linear back-projection algorithm for tomographic reconstruction
+A Java version of the linear back-projection algorithm for tomographic reconstruction.

 ## Usage